Changing the layout of your visualization in the "Layout" tab

 - Translation of footer options, like Map: Jane Doe / Source: UN Data in any English locale and Mappa: Jane Doe / Fonte: UN Data with an Italian locale.

-We strongly recommend changing the Output Locale to the language in which your visualization will be published.
+We strongly recommend changing the output locale to the language in which your visualization will be published.
 Find a list of the more than sixty available output locales in this Academy article.

 In the Layout section, you can decide on a theme.
 As a free user, you can choose between five themes: